genderkit/genderkit/_resources/visibility.md

 ### Pride events

 Attending a pride event can be a huge boost to your confidence and make you feel more confident about coming out.
-The following groups have run or are planning to run trans-specific pride events in the UK:

-{% include organisations tag="Pride events" %}

-Many LGBT+ pride events can be extremely diverse and accepting too.
-Why not try searching for an LGBT+ Pride event in your area?
+You can find more information about attending pride events on [the Going to Pride page]({% link _articles/going-to-pride.md %}).

 ### Finding words to describe yourself